Biomedical Engineering Major

 Typical Concentration Area Elective courses for Neural Engineering

 Neural engineering uses artificial bioelectric interfaces to create neuro-prosthetic devices such as cochlear implants, which are in use today, and a silicon retina, which is being developed.
-Students learn about modeling and design of neural engineering devices in BIOE 475 Neural Engineering I: Introduction to Hybrid Neural Systems.
-In the lab, students have the chance to work with animals as they get hands-on experience with computational and experimental models of engineered neural systems, especially neuroprostheses and biosensors.
+Students learn about modeling and design of neural engineering devices in BME 475 Neural Engineering I: Introduction to Hybrid Neural Systems.
+In the BME 476 Neural Engineering lab course, students have the chance to work with animals as they get hands-on experience with computational and experimental models of engineered neural systems, especially neuroprostheses and biosensors.

-Important: The courses listed below are typical of Concentration Area Elective (CAE) courses chosen by Bioinformatics students.
+Important: BME 472 -Models of the Nervous System is offered in the fall term and a prerequisite for BME 475.
+The courses listed below are typical of Concentration Area Elective (CAE) courses chosen by neural engineering students.
 This is NOT a complete list of appropriate courses.
 Specific course choices should be made in consultation with the advisor.
-Appropriate CAE courses will provide depth in the discipline of Bioinformatics and help to make the student competitive for the position or program that will be entered after the B.S.
-CAE courses must comply with the guidelines listed on the Concentration Area Elective form, available in the BioE office or under the Forms link on the BioE website.
-Be sure to use the CAE form for the curriculum you are following.
+Appropriate CAE courses will provide depth in the discipline of neural engineering and help to make the student competitive for the position or program that will be entered after the B.S. degree.
+Concentration area elective courses must comply with the guidelines listed on the concentration area elective form, available in the student resources page.
+Be sure to use the concentration area elective form for the curriculum you are following.

 Neural Engineering Table

-Course # Course Name Relevance BIOE 472 Models of the Nervous System Prerequisite for BIOE 475
+Course # Course Name Relevance BME 472 Models of the Nervous System Prerequisite for BME 475

 (required for all Neural Engineering students)

-(*if not being used towards required/selective course requirement in the rubric) Regulatory requirements for neural interface technology ME 250 Introduction to Engineering Design and Graphics Mechanical design of neural interface devices BIOE 407 Pattern Recognition I Analyzing neural signals BIOE 415 Biomechanics Development of neuromuscular prostheses BIOE 421 Biomedical Imaging Functional imaging of neural systems BIOE 452 Biocontrol Neuromuscular systems and neuromuscular prostheses BIOS 483 Neuroanatomy Neuroscience fundamentals - anatomical constraints on designing neural interfaces BIOS 485 Neuroscience II Neuroscience fundamentals - sensory and motor systems, learning, memory, pathology BIOS 489 Cellular Neurobiology Laboratory Traditional neural recording and neural stimulation techniques BIOS 486 Animal Behavior and Neuroethology Neuroscience fundamentals - neural control of behavior CHEM 232 or
+(*if not being used towards the selective medical device course requirement in the rubric) Regulatory requirements for neural interface technology ME 250 Introduction to Engineering Design and Graphics Mechanical design of neural interface devices BME 407 Pattern Recognition I Analyzing neural signals BME 415 Biomechanics Development of neuromuscular prostheses BME 421 Biomedical Imaging Functional imaging of neural systems BME 452 Biocontrol Neuromuscular systems and neuromuscular prostheses BIOS 483 Neuroanatomy Neuroscience fundamentals - anatomical constraints on designing neural interfaces BIOS 485 Neuroscience II Neuroscience fundamentals - sensory and motor systems, learning, memory, pathology BIOS 489 Cellular Neurobiology Laboratory Traditional neural recording and neural stimulation techniques BIOS 486 Animal Behavior and Neuroethology Neuroscience fundamentals - neural control of behavior CHEM 232

-Organic Chemistry I or II Structure, reactivity, and synthesis of organic molecules BIOE 494 Special Topics in Bioengineering.
+Organic Chemistry I or II Structure, reactivity, and synthesis of organic molecules BME 394/494 Special Topics in Biomedical Engineering.

-Special courses offered on topics related to neural engineering BIOE 398 Undergraduate Research.
+Special courses offered on topics related to neural engineering BME 398 Undergraduate Research.